Mt. Van Hoevenberg Olympic Bobsled Run: History

-After 1932, the upper 0.829 km and ten curves of the track were eliminated, shortening the track's length to 1.537 km with 16 curves, and an average grade of 9.3%.
+After 1932, the upper 0.829 km and ten curves of the track were eliminated, shortening the track's length to 1.537 km with 16 curves and an average grade of 9.3%.
 In 1949, the track became the first venue outside of Europe to host the FIBT World Championships though it would start with tragic results when Belgian Max Houben was killed during a practice run off of "Shady" curve prior to the event; the Belgian team withdrew as a result.

-It would be another twelve years before the track hosted another world championship following safety improvements to the track.
+Another twelve years passed before the track hosted another world championship following safety improvements to the track.
 By this time, track officials had established a relationship with the International Bobsleigh and Tobogganing Federation (FIBT).
 Sergio Zardini's fatal crash at the "Zig-Zag curves" on 22 February 1966 led to further safety improvements.

-Following the world bobsleigh championships of 1969, 1973, and 1978, many race officials of those championships would serve on the organizing committee for the bobsleigh part of the 1980 Winter Olympics.
+Following the world bobsleigh championships of 1969, 1973, and 1978, many race officials of those championships served on the organizing committee for the bobsleigh part of the 1980 Winter Olympics.
 In 1978 actual construction took place during September 1978-February 1979 with the creation of a reinforced concrete, artificially refrigerated bobsleigh track.
 The bobsleigh track was approved for competition in December 1979.
 In fall 1977, a separate luge track for the 1980 Games, the first one in the United States, was constructed with completion in time for the test competition in February 1979.
-During preparations for the 1980 Games, a combined two-man bobsleigh and luge track was considered, but abandoned to high cost and the track was redesigned with permission from the International Luge Federation (FIL).
+During preparations for the 1980 Games, a combined two-man bobsleigh and luge track was considered but abandoned due to high cost, and the track was redesigned with permission from the International Luge Federation (FIL).
 Following the 1980 games, both tracks hosted their respective world championships in 1983.
 The 1932 track continued to be used strictly for passenger riding after the new combined track was sanctioned.

 Skeleton racing debuted during the 1990s with the bobsleigh part of the track hosting the world championships in 1997.
-By the late 1990s, parts of both tracks were demolished to make way for a new track that was constructed for the 2000 Winter Goodwill Games that was completed in January 2000.
+By the late 1990s, parts of both tracks were demolished to make way for a new track, completed in January 2000, that was constructed for the 2000 Winter Goodwill Games.
 The track has been part of the Lake Placid Olympic Sports Complex since the end of the 1980 Winter Olympics as part of the Olympic Regional Development Authority (ORDA).